domoritz/leaflet-locatecontrol/README.md

 Download and include the JavaScript and CSS files.

-The CSS style is compatible with the latest Leaflet.
-If you cannot use the latest Leaflet, you can use the provided `L.Control.Locate.0.5.css` style for Leaflet 0.5.1 and below.

 For testing purposes and development, you can use the latest version directly from my repository using [rawgithub](http://rawgithub.com/).
 However, **don't do this in production environments**!

 ```html